 Python String Methods

-Strings in Python contain 47 methods.
-Nearly as many Python built-in functions exist as there are string methods!
-Which string operations should you start by learning?
+Python has 47 methods for handling strings.
+There are almost as many built-in Python functions as there are string methods.
+Which string operations ought you learn first?

 Table of Python String Methods

 |capitalize()||the string’s initial character is changed to an uppercase (capital) letter.|

 |center()||Add the requested character to the string as padding.|

 |count()||The number of times a substring appears in the string is returned.|

 |encode()||Strings are encoded using the chosen encoding technique.|